 We also completed an 18' x 14' pavilion tent which went to Jersey in the Channel Islands.

 Holy Cow in Melbourne decided they wanted another two centre sections, this time in imperial blue and mecca orange, to fit onto their existing 24' x 48' marquee.

 This winter we are making a 70' x 30' plain white marquee for Wills Marquees which will be available for hire in Yorkshire from Spring 2014.

-Also, a 50' x 30' marquee in blue and white, to be used as a mobile conference centre for Green and Away based in stroud, Gloucestershire.
+We are making a 50' x 30' marquee in blue and white, to be used as a mobile conference centre for Green and Away based in stroud, Gloucestershire.

 Belle Tents Camping

-Our campsite was very popular again this year in what was a beautiful, warm summer - even August turned out to be fine.
+Our campsite was very popular again last year in what was a beautiful, warm summer - even August turned out to be fine.
 On the few occasions that it did rain, at least there was the 'bar' tent to hang out in.

 We are now taking bookings for for summer 2014: see Belle Tents Camping for more information.